-Example: sub total of 152 out of 200 yields a final total of 1.52 out of 2.00
+Example: sub total of 152 out of 200 yields a final total of 1.52 out of 2.00 would represent a difference of 5% between the averages of the technical tests between both riders.

 A perfect turnout of 2.00 will suffice to separate two competitors who are very close in their technical score (whether using test % scores or the sliding scale) but is not enough to place a technically poor rider over a technically correct rider.
 A technically poor rider